This chapter discusses the memory architecture of a database instance.

 TABLE ACCESS IN MEMORY FULL indicates use of the IM column store.

-Figure 14-9 shows a sample IM column store.
+The following figure shows a sample IM column store.
 The

 sh.sales table is stored on disk in traditional row format.
 The SGA stores the data in columnar format in the IM column store, and in row format in the database buffer cache.